Is Everything I Tell My Criminal Defense Lawyer Confidential?

 Even if a client admits their guilt to their lawyer, the attorney is ethically obligated to continue defending the client and challenge the prosecutor’s case if it cannot be proven beyond a reasonable doubt that the defendant is guilty of the crime.

-At The Law Office of Brett H. Pritchard, our knowledge and experienced criminal defense lawyers are committed to fighting for your best interests and freedom even if you are guilty.
+At the Law Office of Brett H. Pritchard, our knowledge and experienced criminal defense lawyers are committed to fighting for your best interests and freedom even if you are guilty.
 We are not here to judge you for your actions.
 We are here to defend you against the charges to help you get your life back on track.

-What About the Information Discovered by the Attorney During the Criminal Case?
+What about the Information Discovered by the Attorney during the Criminal Case?

 Many states, including Texas, expand the attorney-client privilege to include the information discovered by the lawyer while representing the client.